ARM-software/AVH/DoxyGen/overview/src/main.md

 # Product Roadmap {#Roadmap}

-\prj_name is currently under public beta which let's you evaluate how our products can help in your development processes.
-Below is a feature roadmap of Arm Virtual Hardware that gives you indication what to expect.
-We will release this features as they become available during the beta phase (within the next 6 months) to allow product evaluation before the final release.
+\prj_name is now in public beta phase.
+The table below shows features that we will deploy in the **next 6 months**.
+During the beta phase, you may evaluate how our products help in your development processes.
+The feature roadmap of \prj_name gives you indication what to expect.
+We will release this features as they become available during the beta phase to allow product evaluation before the final release.

 Feature                         | Description
 :-------------------------------|:----------------